4degrees/sawmill/doc/guide/example/index.rst

 Examples
 ========

-Here you will find various examples for using the system, including custom configurations.
+Here you will find various examples for using the system:

 .. toctree::
     :glob: